<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=376199849502136&amp;ev=PageView&amp;noscript=1">

 1. Is it beautiful?
 If you saw it in a store today, would you love it?

 2. Is it useful?
-Is it used regularly or make your life easier?
+Is it used regularly or does it make your life easier?

 3. Is it sentimental?
 Does it tell your story?

-Once you get comfortable answering these questions, you'll have the right mindset to go through your stuff, whether it's a desk drawer, a room, a garage, or a full house.
+Once you get comfortable answering these questions, you'll have the right mindset to go through your stuff, whether it's a desk drawer, a bedroom, a bathroom, a garage, or a full house.

 If You Have 10 Minutes